The evolution of daily food sharing: A Bayesian phylogenetic analysis

 Evolution and Human Behavior • Vol/Iss.
 40(4) • Elsevier • • Published In • Pages: ??•

 By Ringen, Erik J. , Duda, Pavel, Jaeggi, Adrian V.

-Societies with less predictable environments will have more daily food sharing norms than those with more predictable environments.
+Societies that are smaller in community size will have more daily food sharing norms than those that are larger.

 |Variable Name||Variable Type||OCM Term(s)|